Binh707/GraphLLM/README.md

 |Cora| Download the dataset [here](https://drive.google.com/file/d/1hxE0OPR7VLEHesr48WisynuoNMhXJbpl/view?usp=share_link), unzip and move it to `dataset/cora_orig`.|
 PubMed | Download the dataset [here](https://drive.google.com/file/d/1sYZX-jP6H8OkopVa9cp8-KXdEti5ki_W/view?usp=sharing), unzip and move it to `dataset/PubMed_orig`.|

-## Training and then save embeddings the BiGTex for ogbn-arxiv
+## Training and then save embeddings for BiGTex and ogbn-arxiv

 ```
 python main.py 'arxiv' 'BiGTex'

-  (you can run for other dataset: 'pubmed', 'products', 'arxiv_2023')
 ```
+you can run for other dataset: 'pubmed', 'products', 'arxiv_2023' or other models: 'MLP', 'GCN', 'GAT', 'SAGE'